osheraz/carsim/README.md

 # carsim
-Teleoperation of a Mobile robot under communication delays using donkeycar layout.
+Teleoperation of a Mobile robot under communication delays using MPC layout.

 # Donkeycar